 He studied Law, Literature and Philosophy in Italy and Paris and when he returned to Lefkas he became the District Attorney of the Ionian Islands.
 He also joined Filiki Eteria (wiki link) and became known as the preeminent member in Lefkas.

 He was a member of the Greek writers society who wrote novels as well as 12 tragedies with national content.
 He was also on the banned books list because his book While Darkness Lasts had communist content.
 This was the same fate suffered by fellow author Gerasimos Grigoris.
 However while Nikos has his picture on display upstairs in the Lefkádian National Library, Gerasimos does not.

 Nikos also wrote for the theatre in addition to being a newspaper columnist for Rizospastis for many years.

 When researching these people I often get the feeling that they are scraping the bottom of the barrel for any information on them and that they are not as important as there making out.
 A sense of let’s show the world our history but only the good parts.

-Other series of mine include Greek Poets, Painters, Authors, Musicians, Famous Greeks and Rural Villages in Lefkás.
+Other series of mine include Greek Poets, Painters, Art, Authors, Musicians, Museums, Specialist fields of interest, Conversation, Famous Greeks, Greek islands, and Rural Villages in Lefkás.
 All the links can be found here Series links.

 Is there groups of artisans in your country who were considered counter revolutionary with their ideas?